Romyadhy/HelpdeskITSupport-System/listbug.md

 - [x] User can set priority on tickets, before confrim by admin.
 - [x] Bug in img solutions.
 - [x] Add img in show detail daily reports.
+- [x] Fix bug layouts.
+- [ ] Bug when set the priority on tickets select by admin.
+- [ ] Submit tickets need loading things.

 ## Unfinished Features